Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Submission Timing for Best Consideration

-Applicants are encouraged to submit their AACOMAS application materials early to ensure consideration for an interview.
+Applicants are encouraged to submit their AACOMAS application material early to ensure consideration for an interview.
 Applicants should submit applications no later than four weeks prior to the deadline.

 First Year Class Matriculant's Selection Factors